ewarchul/cecb/README.md

 ### Output

-1. it has to return the named list with `bestVal` key which contains the best value recorded in each iteration
+It has to return the named list with:

+	1. `bestVal` key which contains the best value recorded in **each** iteration
-2. it has to return the named list with `value` key which contains the best value across whole iterations.
+	2. `value` key which contains the best value across **whole** iterations.

-In other words, your algorithm function should return a named list like below:
+in other words, your algorithm function should return a named list like below:

 ```r
 return(list(bestVal, value, ...))